teruo41/teruo41.github.io/about.md

 ### Research Grants
 #### In progress
 + CI, Apr.
 2022 to Mar.
-2025, JSPS Grant-in-Aid for Scientific Research (A) (granted)
+2026, JSPS Grant-in-Aid for Scientific Research (S) (162,270 thousand JPY in total)
 + PI, Apr.
 2022 to Mar.
-2025, JSPS Grant-in-Aid for Early-Career Scientist (4,680 thousand JPY, granted)
+2025, JSPS Grant-in-Aid for Early-Career Scientist (4,680 thousand JPY)
 + CI, Feb.
-2022 to Mar.
-2027, [Moonshot program #6: realize a fault-tolerant universal quantum computer by 2050 that can solve problems which conventional computers cannot solve on a realistic timescale](https://ms-iscqc.jp/en/) (10,400 thousand JPY in total)
+2022 to Nov.
+2025, [Moonshot program #6: realize a fault-tolerant universal quantum computer by 2050 that can solve problems which conventional computers cannot solve on a realistic timescale](https://ms-iscqc.jp/en/) (10,400 thousand JPY in total)
 + PI, Nov.
 2020 to Mar.
 2024, JST PRESTO (39,000 thousand JPY)

+#### Completed
++ CI, Apr.
+2022 to Mar.
+2025, JSPS Grant-in-Aid for Scientific Research (A) (granted but declined due to conflict)
 + PI, Apr.
 2019 to Mar.
 2022, JSPS Grant-in-Aid for Early-Career Scientist (4,160 thousand JPY)
 + CI, Apr.
 2019 to Mar.
 2022, JSPS Grant-in-Aid for Scientific Research (A) (44,980 thousand JPY in total)

-#### Completed
 + CI, Apr.
 2020 to Mar.
 2021, JST SICORP (US) (8,250 thousand JPY)
 + PI, Oct.
 2018 to Mar.
 2020, [JST ACT-I "New Design Method for flexible and power-efficient application specific processors"](https://www.jst.go.jp/kisoken/act-i/en/project/111C001/111C001_2018.html#639d77837596eb59609715adc941828a) (3,900 thousand JPY)